Hair Loss in Women: Let's Discuss Common Causes with Dr. Joe Cincotta

 dr joe cincotta

 So we decided it’s time for a deep dive.
 We spoke with our resident Color Wow hair expert, Dr. Joe Cincotta (PhD Organic Chemistry) to ask him all your most pressing questions.
-Here’s everything we learned concerning the hair life cycle, causes of hair loss for women and the ways you can help prevent it.

 Read on for our comprehensive guide!